uqlibrary/uqlibrary-pages/README.md

   java -jar selenium-server-standalone-{VERSION}.jar
 ```

-or `brew install selenium-server-standalone` then `selenium-server -p 4444`
+or `brew install selenium-server-standalone` then `selenium-server -port 4444`

 * start server (will start server and project will be accessible at http://localhost:5001)